section-engineering-education/engineering-education/content/articles/getting-experiential-on-a-quarkus-project/index.md

 Quarkus is an open-source Java native framework useful for creating and managing Kubernetes native Java stack, microservices, and serverless environments which is optimized for the open JDK and the GraalVM runtime.
 It is a very effective platform for Kubernetes, cloud, and serverless environments.
 In similarity to the Spring Boot framework, Quarkus is a combination of different Java libraries and standards, providing you a consolidation along with improvements on the JVM.
 Although this framework is young compared with the language (over 20 years old), it has some promising features and results that make it catchy to developers.
-Quarkus is natively integrated with Java libraries hence you don't have to learn a new thing.
+Quarkus is natively integrated with Java libraries, hence you don't have to learn a new thing.

 ![Quarkus Icon](Quarkus-hero.png "Quarkus Icon") _(Quarkus Official icon)_